How to frame hand embroidery

 With or without a mat?

-I personally find that a mat often gives a picture in a frame a certain stylish chic.
-The thing is, that paper an fabric can collide with each other.
+I personally find that a mat often gives a picture in a frame of a certain stylish chic.
+The thing is, that paper and fabric can collide with each other.
 A very coarse and textured fabric sometimes looks weird when surrounded by a flat and smooth paper mat.
 If you feel like the mat is not adding to your embroidery, leave it out!
 There are incredible artisan frame and mat makers out there who specialize in framing hand embroidery.

 pro